-- 1. In general, for a high school student to participate in extracurricular activities, the student must maintain a 2.0 grade point average (on a 4.0 scale). - 2.
-In order for a high school student to participate in extracurricular activities during the first grading period of the regular school year, (s)he must meet all requirements of the Florida High School Athletic Association (FHSAA), including the earning of five (5) credits the preceding school year and have an overall 2.0 grade point average (on a 4.0 scale) for the preceding school year. - Grades earned in an extended school year (a maximum of one full credit as per FHSAA guidelines) will affect the grade point average requirement for eligibility for the first grading period of the next school year. - Credits (a maximum of one full credit) earned in an extended school year will be utilized in determining FHSAA eligibility for the first grading period of the next school year.

-Incoming, first time ninth graders do not have a "preceding school year" requirement.

-3. In order for a high school student to be eligible to participate in extracurricular activities during the second, third, and/ or fourth grading periods, the student must maintain a 2.0 grade point average on a 4.0 scale, for the grading period immediately preceding participation.
+1. Beginning in the 2011-2012 school year, in order to earn course credit, students

+- Grades earned in an extended school year (a maximum of one full credit as per FHSAA guidelines) will affect the grade point average requirement for eligibility for the first grading period of the next school year. - Credits (a maximum of one full credit) earned in an extended school year will be utilized in determining FHSAA eligibility for the first grading period of the next school year. - Incoming, first time ninth graders do not have a "preceding school year" requirement. - 3.
+In order for a high school student to be eligible to participate in extracurricular activities during the second, third, and/ or fourth grading periods, the student must maintain a 2.0 grade point average on a 4.0 scale, for the grading period immediately preceding participation.
 Amended 06-27-00